Chile’s Most Iconic Whitewater Waterfalls

-Claro +PLUS is for kayakers keen to explore Chile’s most famous waterfall anomaly.
-Known in Chile by its national park namesake Siete Tazas (Seven Teacups) after the photogenic and relatively easy section of seven clean cascades aka Seven Teacups section.
-The Rio Claro canyon drops kayakers into a 57 million year old basalt chasm that is polished, milled and carved perfectly banking “+PLUS” offers an added Maipo Valley of river sections for the start of this trip.
-Guests on this trip will explore the Claro by spending several days based inside Seven Teacups National Park paddling sections like the infamous Garganta del Diablo (or “Throat of the Devil”), notorious for the 180-degree two-tiered waterfall of the same name that drops you into one of the lower canyons.
+Seventy PLUS clean waterfalls within five basalt canyons the Claro +PLUS is for advanced kayakers keen to explore Chile’s waterfall anomaly +PLUS another river valley.
+Known by its Chilean namesake the Siete Tazas (Seven Teacups) Parque Nacional, the action commences with the class III+ assessment Seven Teacups section.
+Seven perfectly formed waterfalls dropping into a teacup pool.
+Kayakers hike the arid land to trek into a 66 million year old basalt chasm, or earthen crack that is polished, milled and carved perfectly banking waterfalls.
+Guests on this trip will explore the Claro by spending several days paddling sections like the infamous Garganta del Diablo (or “Throat of the Devil”), notorious for the 180-degree two-tiered waterfall of the same name that drops you into one of the lower canyons.

-Rio Claro Sections – from top to bottom
+Five Rio Claro Sections – Top to Bottom

 Entres aka the Between Saltos, III to V. Our camp is based next to the Between Falls and we usually keep our beers cold there. there are a dozen or so excellent drops here ranging in skills and heights from 3 feet to 15 feet.
 There are two mandatory class V hikes.